Filipe-Seixas/engi89_currency_task/README.md

             return "Sorry we don't recognize that currency code." return "Thank you!"
 ```
-###program.py
+<h2>program.py</h2>

 - This is where we run our program because we have built a package.
-- Here we ask the user for their input to see which function we should run, there are also some options to make it more user friendly.
+- Here we ask the user for their input to see which function we should run, there are also some options to make it more user-friendly.
 ```python
 # Import class from .py file
 from app.exchange_rate_parser import ExchangeCurrency